 Undoubtedly!
 The financial freedom is an obvious one, but additionally, the scholarship represents a recognition of your scholarly potential by an extremely qualified and rigorous committee.
-Being the recipient of an MGSE scholarship demonstrates to future study programs or employers that others have closely examined your work and come to the conclusion that it has the potential to impact the field.
+Being the recipient of a faculty scholarship demonstrates to future study programs or employers that others have closely examined your work and come to the conclusion that it has the potential to impact the field.
 That kind of stamp of approval is invaluable when entering any field, particularly as you begin to apply for programs or jobs that are highly competitive.

 What change in education are you hoping to bring about/or see during your career?

 My research focuses on developing a sense of teacher agency within both formal and informal policy constraints.
 I hope that an understanding of what prevents teachers from enacting changes that lead to more diverse cohorts of students will bring about changes in teacher education, and policies that impact in-service teachers.
 If any of my research helps teachers to feel like they have the agency to talk back to policy – particularly to highlight how the needs of those from marginalised populations are unmet within current educational paradigms – I would feel extremely fulfilled.